HDFC International Debit Card Charges (2025): Fees, Forex & ATM Charges

 Home » Student Bank Account » Debit Cards » HDFC International Debit Card Charges (2025): Fees, Forex & ATM Charges

 HDFC Bank offers a range of international debit cards for convenient cash withdrawals and online purchases abroad.
 However, various charges apply for usage based on the card type.
-Besides joining and annual fees, HDFC international debit card charges include costs for ATM withdrawal abroad, cross-currency markup charges, and currency conversion fees.
+Besides joining and annual fees, HDFC international debit card charges include costs for ATM withdrawals abroad, cross-currency markup charges, and currency conversion fees.

 You may also be charged decline fees when making transactions with insufficient balances.
 Knowing about the charges and limits is important to avoid piling up these charges.
 Various strategies also help in minimising these costs.
 So, let’s explore the HDFC international debit card charges and how to manage the costs.